nick-zanobini/nick-zanobini.github.io/index.md

 ### Some of my favorite quotes.
 >Don't wait.
 The time will never be just right. – Napoleon Hill

->Most great people have attained their greatest success just one step beyond their greatest failure.
-– Napoleon Hill
+>Most great people have attained their greatest success just one step beyond their greatest failure. – Napoleon Hill

->Education is what other people do to me, learning is what you do to yourself.
-– Joi Ito
+>Education is what other people do to me, learning is what you do to yourself. – Joi Ito

 >The starting point of all achievement is desire. – Napoleon Hill

+>The most powerful force in the universe is compound interest - Albert Einstein.

->There are no limitations to the mind except those we acknowledge.
-– Napoleon Hill
+>There are no limitations to the mind except those we acknowledge. – Napoleon Hill

+>Men and women range themselves into three classes or orders of intelligence; you can tell the lowest class by their habit of always talking about persons; the next by the fact that their habit is always to converse about things; the highest by their preference for the discussion of ideas. – Henry Thomas Buckle